Limitex/R5-Reloaded-Installer/README.md

 Dependent Project >> [Limitex/transmission-vs](https://github.com/Limitex/transmission-vs)

+# About Aria2

+Aria2 is a download manager that is commonly used in Linux and other applications.

+In this software, we are using the Windows CLI version.

+# About HttpClient

+Use and download HttpClient, which is a C# class library.

 # How to use

-There is a GUI and CUI in the release.
+There is a GUI and CLI in the release.

 The GUI can be installed like a Windows installer.

-CUI runs CLI-based and produces only R5R.
+CLI runs CLI-based and produces only R5R.

 1. Download and unzip the Zip file from the [release](https://github.com/Limitex/R5-Reloaded-Installer/releases).
 2. Click R5-Reloaded-Installer.exe to launch it.